z-tech/orange/README.md

 A modular Merkle tree with respect to RFC6963 written for an applied cryptography graduate course.

 Special thanks to @codenotary, [one of whose implementations](https://github.com/codenotary/merkletree) this project is (heavily) based on.
+Program correctness hinges on the test suites found there.

+Still, this repo is *not* recommended for production use at this time.

 Test suite:
 ```